 However, even with <1/2 of the former traffic, the new brand and site continued to outperform the old brand in lead quality, thanks to the trustworthiness imbued by the updated design.

-If you update your design properly, using the right color psychology, you should expect to see an improvement in the quality of your leads.
+If you update your design properly, using the right color psychology, you should expect to regularly be improving lead quality over time.

 Select Targeted Demographics in Advertising